Nexusoft/LLL-TAO/README.md

 ## Why?
-Because a lot of software that we use today for databases, or protocols, or cyrptography was created back in the 1990's as open source software.
+A lot of software that we use today for databases, or protocols, or cyrptography was created back in the 1990's as open source software.
 Since then the industry has expanded and bloated this code causing performance degragation.
 The aim of these templates is performance in simplicity.
 Include only what is needed, no more, and no less.
 This allows extremely high performance and scaleability necessary for the new distributed systems that will continue to evolve over the next few decades.